maxmind/MaxMind-DB-Reader-java/README.md

 ## Usage ##

 *Note:* For accessing MaxMind GeoIP2 databases, we generally recommend using the GeoIP2 Java API rather than using this package directly.

 To use the API, you must first create a `Reader` object.
 The constructor for the reader object takes a `File` representing your MaxMind DB.
-Optionally you may pass a second parameter with a `FileMode` of `MEMORY_MAP` or `IN_MEMORY`.
+Optionally you may pass a second parameter with a `FileMode` with a valueof `MEMORY_MAP` or `MEMORY`.
 The default mode is `MEMORY_MAP`, which maps the file to virtual memory.
-This often provides performance comparable to loading the file into real memory with `IN_MEMORY` while using significantly less memory.
+This often provides performance comparable to loading the file into real memory with `MEMORY`.

 To look up an IP address, pass the address as an `InetAddress` to the `get` method on `Reader`.
 This method will return the result as a `com.fasterxml.jackson.databind.JsonNode` object. `JsonNode` objects are used as they provide a convenient representation of multi-type data structures and the databind package of Jackson 2 supplies many tools for interacting with the data in this format.

 ## Example ##